hyperboly/blog.hyperboly.net/content/posts/guides/GPUpassthroughAMD6600.md

 title: "GPU passthrough for RX6600XT"
 date: 2022-06-07T18:09:07+08:00
 author: John Wu
-ShowToc: true
+toc: true
-summary: "A Comprehensive Guide on GPU Passthroughs in Proxmox for the RX6600XT GPU"
+description: "A Comprehensive Guide on GPU Passthroughs in Proxmox for the RX6600XT GPU"
 tags: ['tech', 'guides']

 ---

-## A Comprehensive Guide on GPU Passthroughs in Proxmox For the RX6600XT GPU
+# A Comprehensive Guide on GPU Passthroughs in Proxmox For the RX6600XT GPU

-## Some Prerequisites and Notes
+# Some Prerequisites and Notes

 This method of passing through my GPU works for:
 - Kernel: 5.15.30